xiaoyunyang/xiaoyunyang.github.io/content/post/guide-principles-to-code-by.md

 | Once we finish looking at the last character, if there's no leftover `(` or `)`, return true | Keep track of occurrences of `)` to "cancel out" a previous occurrence of `(`. |                                                                            |
 |                                                                                        | Ignore characters that are not `(` or `)`                                       |                                                                            |

 What we just did was we partitioned the algorithm into three logical domains each dealing with a particular concern.
 Each domain specific concern can be tackled independently by a software component.
-The three software components is designed to accomplish a specific mission and need not be concerned with what other components are doing.
+The three software components are each designed to accomplish a specific mission and need not be concerned with what other components are doing.
 This demonstrates the principle of Separation of Concerns or SoC.

 SoC is the key to developing a complicated application or software system with many moving parts.
 For example, web applications separate concerns between presentation (how the webpage looks), business logic (content of the webpage), and content delivery (accessing the resource via a JSON API, querying the database, etc).